Nubians: Etymology

-Throughout history various parts of Nubia were known by different names, including tꜣ stj "Land of the Bow", tꜣ nḥsj, jꜣm "Kerma", jrṯt, sṯjw, wꜣwꜣt, Meroitic: akin(e) «Lower "Nubia"» and qes(a), qos(a) "Kush", and Greek Aethiopia.
-The origin of the names Nubia and Nubian are contested.
-What is more certain is that they ultimately denote geographical provenance rather than ethnic origin.
-Based on cultural traits, many scholars believe Nubia is derived from the nbw "gold".
+Throughout history various parts of Nubia were known by different names, including tꜣ stj "Land of the Bow", tꜣ nḥsj, jꜣm "Kerma", jrṯt, sṯjw, wꜣwꜣt, Meroitic: akin(e) "Lower "Nubia", and Greek Aethiopia.
+The origin of the names Nubia and Nubian is contested.
+Based on cultural traits, some scholars believe Nubia is derived from the nbw "gold", although there is no such usage of the term as an ethnonym or toponym that can be found in known Egyptian texts; the Egyptians referred to people from this area as the nḥsj.w.
 The Roman Empire used the term "Nubia" to describe the area of Upper Egypt and northern Sudan.
-Another etymology traces the toponym to a distinct group of people, the Noubai, who in more recent times inhabited the area that would become known as Nubia.
-The derivation of the term "Nubian" has also been associated with the Greek historian Strabo, who referred to the Nubas people.